Caliope-SpeechProcessingLab/SpeechTester/README.md

         bash utils/Demo/speechTester_demo.sh

   If this instruction doesn´t generate any error, you have all software requisites to develop your own experiment.
-In contrary, you must          review your installation.
+In contrary, you must          review your pre-requisites.

    ## 3. Setting-up one simulation

    #### a.
 Create the folder structure for the audio files
-   These must be placed in the folder “audios”.
+   These must be placed in the folder ```audios```, which is placed in the main folder ```speechTester```.
 Inside this folder you must create a folder for you experiment (for example   “my_experiment”).
 Inside this last folder you will have to place one folder per manipulated database.
 At this point we need just one of these folder.
 The full path to your database will be something like: audios/my_experiment /simulation1/.

    #### b.
 Set up your lexicon
-   Edit the file speechTester.sh file to modify these three arrays: dicItems, wordlist, and lablist
+   Edit the file ```speechTester.sh``` file to modify these three arrays: dicItems, wordlist, and lablist

       -	dicitems: lists the words (syllables in our case) of the dictionary with the corresponding phoneme sequence
       -	wordlist: has again the words in the dictionary
       -	lablist: has the list of phonemes (monophones in HTK terminology)

    #### c.
 Set up your grammar
-   Edit the file htk/Gramatica/gram.htk, according to HTK book section 12.3 and your set of words in your dictionary.
-In the context of our research, the software have been tested only with the grammar model explained in the introduction section (located in manual_speechTester.pdf).
+   Edit the file ```htk/Gramatica/gram.htk```, according to HTK book section 12.3 and your set of words in your dictionary.
+In the context of our research, the software has been tested only with the grammar model explained in the introduction section (located in manual_speechTester.pdf).

    #### d.
 Set up your HTK label files